mathewlowry/myhub-gpt/about/chatgpt integration system.md

 **What will the LLM integration into MyHub.ai look like?**

 ## Upon item creation
-**When User Hubs a Resource:**
+When User Hubs a Resource, including creating a note about the resource:
-* if note>threshold.length then create a **summary** of the item of length threshold.length
+* if note>threshold.length then create an **AI Summary** of the item of length **threshold.length**

 Notes on threshold length:
 * higher threshold length - each item sent to chatgpt is on average larger and more likely to be an original note, not a summary, so:
 	* more original notes and fewer summaries are used
 	* larger collections impossible
-* lower threshold length - more summaries are generated, so larger collections are possible, but with fewer original notes: chatgpt will be working with more summaries
+* lower threshold length - more summaries are generated, so larger collections are possible, but with fewer original notes: chatgpt will be sent more summaries

 ## Accessing MyHub LLM Agents
 Logged-in Hub Editors will have: